opengisci/dsad/_posts/2025-01-09-disaster-data.md

 ## Guest Speaker

 - Surprise!
 Alumnus Liam Smith will join us at the beginning of class to speak about his experience learning data science and applying it to an internship with the National Park Service.
+[Some Links](https://docs.google.com/document/d/1ye3qI0mlQXvzvh31zMydYT6Qh3KtTUpzQvMN5X1vyxQ/edit?tab=t.0)

 ## A Forum